dvidhya93-wq/Tech-writing-portfolio/README.md

 Published with [GitHub Pages](https://pages.github.com)

->  **Disclaimer:** *These documents are a self-initiated writing samples created for portfolio purposes and are not affiliated with or endorsed by Booking.com or any other applications.*
+>  **Disclaimer:** *These documents are self-initiated writing samples created for portfolio purposes and are not affiliated with or endorsed by Booking.com or any other applications.*